SO(n) Affleck-Kennedy-Lieb-Tasaki states as conformal boundary states of integrable SU(n) spin chains: Integrable lattice realization

 where $T^{ab} = i(|a\rangle\langle b| - |b\rangle\langle a|)$ ($0 \leq a<b \leq n-1$) are the $n(n-1)/2$ generators of the $\mathrm{SO}(n)$ Lie algebra in the vector representation, and $|a\rangle$ ($a = 0,1,\ldots,n-1$) denote the $n$ local basis states at each site.
 We adopt periodic boundary condition, and $N$ is the total number of sites.

-This model has an integrable point at $\theta = \arctan \frac{1}{n-2}$, known as the Uimin-Lai-Sutherland (ULS) point~\cite{Uimin1970,LaiCK1974,Sutherland1975}, where the $\mathrm{SO}(n)$ symmetry is enhanced to $\mathrm{PSU}(n)$.
+The phase diagrams of this model for $n=3,4,5,6$ are shown in Fig.~\ref{fig:Figure2} (see Ref.~\cite{TuHH2008a} for more details).
+For general $n \geq 3$, this model has an integrable point at $\theta = \arctan \frac{1}{n-2}$, known as the Uimin-Lai-Sutherland (ULS) point~\cite{Uimin1970,LaiCK1974,Sutherland1975}, where the $\mathrm{SO}(n)$ symmetry is enhanced to $\mathrm{PSU}(n)$.
 The low-energy effective theory at this point is the $\mathrm{SU}(n)_1$ WZW model~\cite{Affleck1988}.
 The ground state of the ULS chain, denoted as $|\psi_0\rangle$, corresponds to the CFT vacuum and will serve as a reference state for evaluating overlaps with trial boundary states.

-Away from the ULS point, the $\mathrm{PSU}(n)$ symmetry is explicitly broken down to $\mathrm{SO}(n)$, and the model enters a gapped phase terminating at another integrable critical point $\theta=\arctan\frac{n-4}{(n-2)^2}$, known as the Reshetikhin point~\cite{Reshetikhin1985}.
+Away from the ULS point, the $\mathrm{PSU}(n)$ symmetry is explicitly broken down to $\mathrm{SO}(n)$, and the model enters a gapped phase when $\theta < \arctan \frac{1}{n-2}$.
+From the field-theory viewpoint, the gap generation can be understood as perturbing the $\mathrm{SU}(n)_1$ WZW model by marginally relevant terms that only preserve $\mathrm{SO}(n)$ symmetry~\cite{Lecheminant2006}.
+The gapped phase terminates at another integrable critical point $\theta=\arctan\frac{n-4}{(n-2)^2}$, known as the Reshetikhin point~\cite{Reshetikhin1985}.
 It has been argued that the critical theory at this point is the $\mathrm{SO}(n)_1$ WZW model~\cite{TuHH2008a}, and the low-energy effective theory in the regime $\theta \in (\arctan \frac{n-4}{(n-2)^2}, \arctan \frac{1}{n-2})$ is described by the $\mathrm{SO}(n)_1$ WZW model with a relevant perturbation~\cite{Alet2011,TuHH2011}.
 Of particular interest is the point $\theta = \arctan \frac{1}{n}$~\cite{TuHH2008a,TuHH2008b}, where the ground states have exact MPS representations, generalizing the celebrated spin-1 AKLT chain~\cite{Affleck1987a}.
 These gapped states are natural candidates for the non-Cardy conformal boundary states mentioned earlier.
 For odd (even) $n$ cases, the ground state at the MPS point is unique (two-fold degenerate), written as

 with

 respectively.
 Here, $\Gamma^a$ are Gamma matrices satisfying the Clifford algebra $\{\Gamma^a,\Gamma^b\} = 2\delta_{ab}$, and $\mathcal{N}$ is the normalization constant.
 For even $n$, $\Gamma^n$ is defined as